-The unemployment rates in Ohio reflect a downward slanting slope; that is, the rates are highest among the youngest groups of labor force participants and the lowest among the oldest groups.
+The unemployment rates in Idaho generally reflect a downward slope; that is, the rates are highest among the youngest groups of labor force participants and are lower for the older groups.

-For all age groups under age 65 years, Ohio has a higher unemployment rate compared to national statistics.
+For all age groups under the age of 65, Idaho has a lower unemployment rate compared to national statistics.